reactjs/react.dev/content/docs/integrating-with-other-libraries.md

 The simplest way to consume [Backbone](http://backbonejs.org/) models and collections from a React component is to listen to the various change events and manually force an update.

 Components responsible for rendering models would listen to `'change'` events, while components responsible for rendering collections would listen for `'add'` and `'remove'` events.
-In both cases, call [`this.forceUpdate()`](/docs/react-component.html#forceupdate) to rerender the component with the new data.
+In both cases, call [`this.forceUpdate()`](/docs/react-component.html#forceupdate) to re-render the component with the new data.

 In the example below, the `List` component renders a Backbone collection, using the `Item` component to render individual items.